openrelayxyz/ethercattle-deployment/docs/source/topics/design/intro.rst

 There is a notion in Systems Administration that services are better when they can be treated as Cattle, rather than Pets.
-That is to say, when cattle gets badly injured its owner will typically have it slaughtered and replace it with a new animal, but when a pet gets badly injured its owner will typically do everything within reason to nurse the animal back to health.
+That is to say, when cattle gets badly injured its owner will typically discard it and replace it with a new animal, but when a pet gets badly injured its owner will typically do everything within reason to nurse the animal back to health.
 We want services to be easily replaceable, and when a service begins to fail healthcecks we want